 "It's fine," Mai interrupted, smiling brightly.
-Patting her skirt pockets, she felt reassured as she felt the small weight of her mobile.
+Patting her skirt pockets, reassured as she felt the small weight of her mobile.
 "I really should go.
 I'll see you tomorrow, okay?"

 Fumbling in her pocket, she pulled out her mobile.
 Flipping it open, she gazed at the screen.

 She stopped in her tracks, gazing at the symbols.
 She never would have forgotten that day.
 It had been a day she had obsessed over for months and years, wondering if she had done the right thing or made the right choice.
 If her actions that day had been different, would she be leading a different life or living in a different place?
 Or did any of her actions make a difference; did they ever?